How to Keep Feral and Outdoor Cats Warm and Safe in Winter

 Not all cats have a strong urge or desire to hunt though, let alone eat what they hunt and kill.
 Cats have different personalities, just like us humans do.
-Over the years, I've seen my own cats differing personalities—some were great mousers, some were great bird hunters, and some didn't really care to do much more than look outside the windows and be amused.
+Over the years, I've seen my own cats' differing personalities—some were great mousers, some were great bird hunters, and some didn't really care to do much more than looking outside the windows and being amused.

 There are other factors you should keep in mind about daily feeding.
 Be aware of the fact that mice (and other rodents) can have diseases, parasites, worms, and other things that are not beneficial to cats and/or humans.
 This fact alone is a major reason why I do regular, daily feeding of my outside cats.
 I certainly don't want my cats getting sick because they ate a mouse with a disease or parasites!

 Another reason a cat needs regular, daily feeding (and the extra calories the cat gets from the food) is because it takes more energy to keep warm and maintain their body temperature during those cold winter months.
 Keep in mind that it's easier to provide dry cat food for your feline friends because it doesn't dry out, doesn't freeze, and most of the time, cats will tolerate eating it.
 The upside of using wet food, however, is that it requires less work for their systems to digest, which in turn helps conserve energy.

 How much food should I give a cat in the winter?